January 27, 2024

 • The full array syntax:

-let [item1 = default, item2, ...rest] = array
+let [item1 = defaultValue, item2, ...rest] = array

-The first item goes to item1; the second goes into item2, all the rest makes the array rest.
+The first item goes to item1; the second goes into item2, and all the rest makes the array rest.

 • It’s possible to extract data from nested arrays/objects, for that the left side must have the same structure as the right one.